Vision

 Black Americans had forged their own tradition of gathering on days to commemorate the liberation of the West Indies, the Fourth of July, the Emancipation Proclamation, and Juneteenth.
 They would come together in their Sunday best, prepared for a picnic and a protest.
 There was even a particular tradition of the “jeremiad” adopted by speakers, often Black ministers, who took on the role of the prophet speaking for the oppressed.
 It was a natural fit.

-Experts point to a section near the end, in the middle of a sentence “I say to you today my friends…” where King pauses for a full ten seconds.
+Experts point to a section near the end, in the middle of a sentence: “I say to you today my friends…” where King pauses for a full ten seconds.
 Scholars argue that King heard Mahalia Jackson, who had sung earlier, say “Tell ’em about the dream, Martin.”
 The speechwriters agree that King was not supposed to talk about the dream.
 But he did.

 Not all of it was original, either.
 King often liberally borrowed, as his predecessors did, from all others.
 “Let freedom ring,” the callback to a song, was a phrase that others had used–Ida B. Wells, Archibald Carey.
 The “let justice roll down like water” phrase comes from the Book of Amos; the “arc of the moral universe” quote from Theodore Parker.
-It was not entirely about the exact words, but about all the words and who said them in what way, and why.
+It was not entirely about the exact words, but about all the words and who said them, in what way, and why.

-The speech is interesting rhetorically, but it may not have won over hearts and minds had it not been at that time, and that place.
-It was the largest march Washington had ever seen; it was filmed live and viewed by millions, including Kennedy and Congress; he was the last speaker and everybody was listening.
-It was an opportunity, but a moment that he met and transcended, a time to inspire fulfilled so completely that everyone remains inspired and probably will forever more.
+The speech is interesting rhetorically, although it might not have won over hearts and minds had it not been at that time, and that place: the finale to the largest march Washington had ever seen, filmed live and viewed by millions, including Kennedy and Congress.
+King was the last speaker, and everybody was listening.
+It was a risk, a big opportunity, but he met the moment transcended it, fulfilled the moment so completely that everyone remains inspired and probably will forever more.

 The Aftermath